 The herb, Kava is technically known as Kava-Kava.
 However, in New Zealand we have a native herb called Kawa Kawa.
 Therefore to avoid any confusion we simply shortened the name of this non-native so that it sounds relatively different.

 Note: Kava’s latin name is Piper methysticum.
 Kava also has many colloquial names including: awa, sakau, and intoxicating pepper.

 Medical Herbalists use medicinal Kava in the following cases as it makes a wonderful natural alternative to medications that treat these disorders.

 Kava is used for general anxiety, restlessness, and tension.

-Note: It’s actually really helpful for menopausal related anxiety + depression.
+Note: It’s actually really helpful for menopausal related anxiety and depression.
 What a pity it is traditionally only consumed by males…

 This herb is also used for people suffering from stress and mild depression.
 It is also helpful for sexual dysfunction.